 Regarding timing, we’ve said the next new electric car is really the successor of our SUV flagship.
 That’s the first one; after that, there will be a smaller SUV, and that’s what we’re talking about here.
 It’s very likely it will be made in China, yes.Hakan Samuelsson, President and CEO, Volvo Car Group (Volvo Car Group half-year financial results, 2021)

 Competitors & strategy

 The new small SUV may arrive as an online-only model, like the C40 Recharge.
-Customers would get to see the model in person at a dealership and take a test drive, but the order process may take place exclusively online.
-This process should apply to even the ‘Care by Volvo’ subscriptions, not just the outright purchases.
+Customers would get to view the vehicle in person at a dealership and take a test drive, but the order process may take place exclusively online.
+This process should apply to even the ‘Care by Volvo’ subscriptions.

-If it goes as planned, Volvo’s electric vehicles will account for 50% of global sales from no later than 2025.
+The list of competitors would include the dedicated MINI crossover, the Smart electric SUV, and higher variants of the $25,000 Tesla EV (what we call the Tesla Model 2).
+If it goes as planned, Volvo’s electric vehicles will account for 50% of global sales from no later than 2025, for the Swedish brand.
 By 2030, that number would change to 100% as the company will stop selling thermal-engined vehicles at the end of the decade.

 Volvo XC20 FAQs

 What is the Volvo XC20 release date?